ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: step}
 {: cli}

 You can use the Kafka console producer tool with {{site.data.keyword.messagehub}} to produce data.
-These console tools are in the `bin` directory of your Kafka download.
+The console tools are in the `bin` directory of your Kafka download.
 You can download a client from [Apache Kafka downloads](http://kafka.apache.org/downloads){: external}.

-You must provide a list of brokers and SASL credentials.
+You must provide a list of brokers (using the BOOTSTRAP_ENDPOINTS property) and SASL credentials.

 To provide the SASL credentials to these tools, create a properties file based on the following example: